Heterogeneous Prompting and Execution Feedback for SWE Issue Test Generation and Selection: Evaluation

 \cref{tbl:ablation-execution} shows the contribution of each component of execution-augmented test repair.
 Due to cost and resource constraints, we performed this experiment with the GPT-4o model on TDD-Bench Verified only.
 The row labeled e-Otter shows the performance starting with the Planner test and all repair components intact.
 The remaining rows show the performance when individual components are selectively disabled.
 The results show that each component contributes 7.8\% to 21.0\% to e-Otter.
 To see the effectiveness of the critic, we remove the critic and fix the problem only once instead of making several attempts because the subsequent attempts depend on the critic.
 For temperature evaluation, we simply replace 0.8 with~0, i.e., greedy.
 Note that the critic plays the most important role in test repair.

-\paragraph{How good are LLMs as critics?} We just saw that that critics play an important role in test repair.
+\paragraph{How good are LLMs as critics?} We just saw that critics play an important role in test repair.
 But how good are LLMs as critics?
 We use a GPT-4o based critic on different tests and see how it performs.
 We take GPT-4o based Otter, Otter++, and golden (i.e., developer-written) tests from TDD-Bench Verified.
 We feed the test and test log and ask the model to comment on whether the test is failing for the right reason mentioned in the issue description. \cref{tbl:llmjudge} shows that GPT-4o achieves a 0.78 to~0.83 F-score as a critic, which indicates the benefit of using LLMs as critics.
+Golden tests have no false positives, resulting in a precision of 1.
+However, they can have false negatives (if the model mistakenly indicates that the test is failing for the wrong reason).

 \paragraph{How many attempts are required to repair the test?} The execution-augmented test repair loop iterates for at most 10~attempts.
 We measured the actual number of attempts on the 449 instances of TDD-Bench Verified with all 5 morphs + 5 masks, i.e., 4,490 tests. \cref{attempt} shows the highest sample distributions at 0 or 10~attempts.
 There are many tests which are already \failtopass and do not need any repair.
 If the critic identifies this situation correctly, there are zero repair attempts.
 For many tests, even after 10 attempts, the critic is not satisfied or is only satisfied at the $10^\textrm{th}$ attempt, and those are presented by ``10'' in the plot.
 The \failtopass rate is at least 10\% if the critic stops at 8 attempts.
 We can certainly go beyond 10 attempts, but after 8 attempts, the \failtopass rate drops significantly and is less than 2\% at 10~attempts.